Last time we discussed the role of a mortician. This week let’s go over what exactly a funeral director does.

-When a loved one passes away, we pick up the phone, call a funeral home, and enlist the services of a professional funeral director-almost as a matter of instinct.
-However, have you ever stopped to think about what it is the funeral director really does?
+When a loved one passes away: we pick up the phone, call a funeral home and enlist the services of a professional funeral director almost as a matter of instinct, But have you ever considered funeral director really does?

-Perhaps the most important role played by the funeral director is communicating with the family members-keeping them informed and walking them through key decisions, all while being mindful of their grief and sensitive to their needs.
+But perhaps the most important role played by the funeral director is communicating with the family members-keeping the informed and walking them through key decisions, all while being mindful of their grief and sensitive to their needs.
 This alone makes the funeral director's role absolutely key.

 Submit a Question